MoshiulRabbi/apiS/README.md

 https://djpyapi.herokuapp.com/

-used weather api and a public api to fetch the data and added to django web app without designing
+used a weather api and other public api. fetch the data and added to django web app without designing